InitWare/InitWare/README.md

 ***InitWare isn't ready to use yet!!***
 Unless you are doing so for fun, to experiment, or to contribute, you most likely do **not** want to try to install InitWare until a first stable release is made!

 The InitWare Suite of Middleware allows you to manage services and system resources as logical entities called units.
-It runs on GNU/Linux and all modern BSDs, including macOS.
+It runs on NetBSD, GNU/Linux, and several other BSD systems.

 Units are automatically scheduled by a job scheduler according to their dependency specifications.
 A user session manager facilitates tracking of users'